 Cigna Chromoendoscopy Coverage Criteria and Medical Necessity Requirements 2025

-The Cigna chromoendoscopy coverage policy under MM 0148 covers chromoendoscopy as medically necessary for two indications.
-First, surveillance of Barrett's esophagus.
-Second, surveillance of colorectal cancer based on personal history of inflammatory bowel disease (IBD).
+The Cigna chromoendoscopy coverage policy under MM 0148 covers two specific clinical indications.
+The first is chromoendoscopy for surveillance of Barrett's esophagus.
+The second is chromoendoscopy for colorectal cancer surveillance in patients with a personal history of inflammatory bowel disease (IBD).

 Cigna Chromoendoscopy Exclusions and Non-Covered Indications